Meet Cheryl Johnson, the woman who directed Congress through historic chaos

 “Cheryl Johnson, the clerk of the House, for Speaker?” tweeted Democratic Rep. Ro Khanna of California on Thursday.
 “She’s been extraordinary without any rules passed and in having some sense of fairness and order.”

-Two members have even mistakenly addressed her as “Madam Speaker” instead of “Madam Clerk” in their remarks.
+Two members even mistakenly addressed her as “Madam Speaker” instead of “Madam Clerk” in their remarks.

 A little-known position outside the Capitol, the clerk is chosen by the members of Congress every two years, meaning Johnson’s job may be at risk now.
 Leaders in both parties say it will ultimately be up to newly elected House Speaker Kevin McCarthy to decide whether to reappoint her.